 In every kind of creative work, practicing every day will create breakthrough improvement — if you do it enough days in a row.
 It will give your work a depth it didn’t have before, a maturity, and a new clarity.

 You don’t have to write for three or four hours a day — 20 minutes is fine.
 And you don’t have to post everything you write.
 In fact, you shouldn’t.

-I know writers who can crank out volumes of first draft but get completely stuck when they have to rewrite.
+I know writers who can crank out volumes of first drafts but get completely stuck when they have to rewrite.
 Serious writers don’t have that luxury.
-Polish your work every week.

-If you get completely stuck on ideas for the day, think of two different angles on the post you just wrote.
-Or riffs on two current events.
-Or load up magazines.com and capture a couple of Cosmo headlines.
+If you get completely stuck on ideas for the day, think of two different angles for the most recent post you wrote.

 Why it works